Humanitarian Mine Action

 Global SOPs for HMA

-My Global SOPs explain how humanitarian demining can be conducted safely and responsibly.
-Previous versions of these SOPs have been widely downloaded and adapted for use.
-Users should study the latest versions and edit them to fit their needs when necessary They are currently available as *.pdf or *.doc files through the introductory page, or as *.PDF files by clicking below:
+Previous versions of these SOPs have been widely downloaded and adapted.
+Users should study the latest versions and edit them to fit the needs in their context/country.
+I recommend not bothering to try to use the IMAS terms and definitions because they are often confused and internally contradictory.
+Eight Global SOP chapters are available as *.pdf or *.doc files through the introductory page.
+Some can be accessed as PDF files here:

 Chapter 6: Search & Clearance